llabarge13/CSEOOD687_Project2/README.md

-# CSE687 Project 1: Map Reduce
+# CSE687 Project 2: Map Reduce
-April 28, 2022
+May 12, 2022

 Authors: Todd Hricik, Lyndsay LaBarge

 ## Overview
-The Visual Studio Solution contains two seperate projects.
-The MapReduce project contains the implementation of the Project 1 command line application.
+The Visual Studio Solution contains five seperate projects.

+The MapReduce project contains the implementation of the primary command line application.

 The UnitTests project contains our Google Unit tests.

+The Interfaces project contains out map and reduce interfaces, IMap and IReduce.
+These are template abstract classes.

+The MapLibrary project contains our DLL library with our concrete Map class implementation.

+The ReduceLibrary project contains our DLL library with our concrete Reduce class implementation.

 We used C++ 17 and the boost C++ library (version 1.79).
 We used the boost Filesystem as opposed to implementating our own file management class.

 ## Build
-Both projects use a properties sheet.
-To build the projects, you will need to change the values of the user macros BoostRoot and BoostLib in MapReduce > PropertySheet.props, UnitTests > PropertySheet.props, and UnitTests > PropertySheetRelease.props.
-By default they are set to `C:\Program Files\boost\boost_1_79_0` and `C:\Program Files\boost\boost_1_79_0\stage\lib`.
+All projects use a properties sheet.
+To build the projects, you will need to change the values of the user macros BoostRoot and BoostLib in MapReduce > PropertySheet.props, UnitTests > PropertySheet.props, Interfaces > PropertySheet.props, MapLibrary > PropertySheet.props, and ReduceLibrary > PropertySheet.props.
+By default they are set to `C:\Program Files\boost\boost_ 1_79_0` and `C:\Program Files\boost\boost_1_79_0\stage\lib`.
 To build, use either the Debug or Release configuration for x64 platforms.

 ## Usage
 ```
-MapReduce.exe <path of directory containging input files> <directory for intermediate files> <path of dir for output files>.
+MapReduce.exe <path of dir containging input files> <path of dir for intermediate files> <path of dir for output files <path of map DLL> <path of reduce DLL>
 ```
 All command line requirements are required.